 As with any emerging industry, micromobility companies offering the relatively new service of shared bikes and scooters to the world have some bumpy roads ahead as they face numerous challenges across the space.

 While some companies may fail along the way, the companies that do survive will likely thrive in this multi-billion-dollar market, as they provide urbanites with a viable solution to their transportation woes and offer a greener alternative to cars.
 Covid-19 has accelerated the potential consolidation of the space, but also driven demand in a time where one-rider, open-air transportation solutions are highly desirable.

 Of course, much of this is dependent on geography, and whether cities or urban settings can accommodate these methods of transportation successfully.

-But with an increasing number of investors pouring enormous amounts of capital into the micromobility industry, we can expect to see more bicycles and scooters on the streets of cities all over the globe moving forward
+But with an increasing number of investors pouring enormous amounts of capital into the micromobility industry, we can expect to see more bicycles and scooters on the streets of cities all over the globe moving forward.

 This report was created with data from CB Insights’ emerging technology insights platform, which offers clarity into emerging tech and new business strategies through tools like: